Perinatal professionals regularly encounter moments in pregnancy and early parenthood that feel heavier than the clinical presentation alone.

 Pregnancy and early parenthood reorganise identity, roles, expectations, and emotional capacity.

-Relational strain during this stage is common — and often expected.
+Relational pressure during this stage is common — and often expected.

 When it goes unnamed, it doesn’t usually disappear.
-Parents often move through multiple services, and early relational pressure can remain unspoken, sometimes resurfacing later with greater impact.
+Parents often move through multiple services, and early relational pressure — and the wider emotional load of adjustments — can remain unspoken, sometimes resurfacing later with greater impact.

 Prevention here doesn’t mean doing more.

-It means seeing sooner — and helping parents make sense of what they’re experiencing as part of a developmental transition, rather than carrying it as a personal or relational failure.
+It means seeing sooner — and helping parents make sense of what they’re experiencing as part of a shared developmental transition, rather than carrying it alone.

 Who it's for